lucifiel0121/mainflux/coap/README.md

 ## Usage

-Since CoAP protocol does not support `Authorization` header (option), in order to send CoAP messages, client valid key must be present in `Uri-Query` option.
+Since CoAP protocol does not support `Authorization` header (option), in order to send CoAP messages, client valid `authorization` value must be present in `Uri-Query` option.